 Facade - In 1538, Giacomo Ranuzzi started the marble facing, designed by Domenico da Varignana, but left it incomplete.
 The finished part has been decorated by works of the sculptors Jacopo della Quercia, Amico Aspertini and Alfonso Lombardi.

-Main doorway - Dating back from 1425, the central portal is a masterpiece of Jacopo della Quercia.
+Main doorway - Dating back from 1425, the central portal is a masterpiece by Jacopo della Quercia.
 Old Testament's scenes are represented on the pillars and 18 prophets on the arcivolt.
 New Testament's scenes are represented on the architrave, then a beautiful Madonna and Child and Sant'Ambrogio and San Petronio on the tympan.
 The central tympan's arch is a Amico Aspertini's work;

 Side doors - Noteworthy are both The "Resurrection" of Alfonso Lombardi on the left door and the "Deposition" on the right one;